malimlab/seqparse/README.md

 `./parse.sh <directory containing .fastq.gz files>`

+Place the .ebwt files into the 'indexes' directory in bowtie-1.1.2

 ## Output

 A directory named "parse_results" containing:

-`readCount.csv` - counts of RT product lengths in each sample <br />
+`readCount.csv` - absolute counts of RT product lengths in each sample <br />
 `readCount_normalised.csv` - RT product lengths normalised to total reads per sample <br />
 `readCount_length_adjusted.csv` - as above, but using oligo control sample to adjust for bias in read lengths <br />
 `baseVariation_<sample_name>.csv` - Per-base mutation summary